lucia-auth/lucia/documentation/src/pages/upgrade-v3/index.md

 ### Type declaration

-Lucia v3 uses the newer module syntax instead of `.d.ts` files for declaring types for improved agronomics and monorepo support.
+Lucia v3 uses the newer module syntax instead of `.d.ts` files for declaring types for improved ergonomics and monorepo support.
 The `Lucia` type declaration is required.

 ```ts
 export const lucia = new Lucia();